-The BBC is seeking a future star of African journalism for the BBC World News Komla Dumor Award, now in its third year.
+The BBC is seeking a rising star of African journalism for the BBC World News Komla Dumor Award, now in its fifth year.

 Journalists from across the continent are invited to apply for the award, which aims to uncover and promote fresh talent from Africa.